 PORT WASHINGTON, N.Y.
-(1010 WINS) -- More than a dozen swastikas were spray-painted at a youth athletic club building in Nassau, and police said they're investigating the act as a hate crime.
+(WCBS 880) -- More than a dozen swastikas were spray-painted at a youth athletic club building in Nassau, and police said they're investigating the act as a hate crime.

 The swastikas were discovered in the Port Washington Police Athletic League’s building on Main Street on Monday.

-Thirteen swastikas were found throughout the clubhouse, including on walls, baseball buckets, a pitching machine, a ballpark tractor and elsewhere.
+The swastikas were found throughout the clubhouse, including on walls, equipment, a ballpark tractor and elsewhere.

-PAL Executive Director Robert Elkins told WABC that the vandals also painted a swastika on cards made by children attending summer programs at the club.
+PAL Executive Director Rob Elkins told CBS New York that the vandals also painted a swastika on cards written by children.

-Elkins believes the building was broken into on Sunday by vandals who used a crowbar to enter the backdoor.
+Elkins believes the building was broken into on Sunday or Monday by vandals who pried open a backdoor.

 An event is planned for Nov.
 1 to bring the community together, Elkins said.